Articles in this section

 This opens a Create App Service dialog, where we can add all the necessary resources required to run the application in Azure.

-Step 3: Sign in to Azure account
+Step 3: Sign in to the Azure account

 In the Create App Service dialog, select Add an account, and sign in to the Azure subscription.
 If you're already signed in, select the account containing the desired subscription from the dropdown.